Nooch98/NullFiles/README.md

 NullFiles is designed for:

-### Strong protection against:
+### Effective protection against:
 - casual unauthorized access
 - opportunistic snooping
-- someone browsing your USB manually
+- someone manually browsing your USB drive
 - accidental exposure of visible file names
-- **Targeted Security** The confidential items you choose will be fully encrypted, making them unreadable even if the vault is found.
+- recovery of selected encrypted files without the correct master key

 ### Limited protection against:
-- forensic analysis
+- full forensic analysis
 - advanced reverse engineering
+- highly specialized post-compromise investigation

 > [!IMPORTANT]
-> NullFiles protects metadata cryptographically, but in fast mode it does **not encrypt file contents themselves**.
+> NullFiles always protects vault metadata cryptographically, but **file contents are only encrypted when you explicitly enable content encryption**.

-That design choice is intentional for speed and portability.
+That tradeoff is intentional: it preserves speed and portability while still allowing stronger protection for selected data.

 ---

 ## 🛠️ How It Works

----

 ### 1. Fast Relocation Layer

-When vault is locked:
+When the vault is locked:

 - files are moved into `.sys_data`
 - original filenames disappear
-- each file gets a randomized secure fake identifier
+- each file gets a randomized fake identifier

 Example: